 - Various sampling methods

-Originally, it is a video codec, so it fits into the present era that it can be immediately applied to media such as Netflix.
+Originally, it is a video codec, so I thought that it would be suitable for this era to be immediately applicable to media such as Netflix.

-What are the disadvantages of AVIf?
-What is the support status?
+What are the disadvantages of AVIF support?
+What is the browser support status?

 When you hear about the next-generation image format, what you care about is the status of browser support.